ecortez91/DonationsWebApp-Symfony/README.md

 **A simple yet powerful WebApp built using (Symfony 4 (PHP7) / Bootstrap 4 / jQuery / MySQL / Stripe JS)**

 **Summary**
-This is a WebApp designed to be simple yet powerful, as we know, in this day and age we need to come up with simple solutions for complex problems and that was my approach, in this Donation WebApp, you'll be able to send a donation in just 2 clicks after logging in, you just go to "New Donation" -> "Send Donation".
+This is a WebApp designed to be simple yet powerful.
+As we know, in this day and age we need to come up with simple solutions for complex problems and that was my approach, in this Donation WebApp, you'll be able to send a donation in just 2 clicks after logging in, you just go to "New Donation" -> "Send Donation" (I'm using a REAL credit card processor btw).

-This is also built using Stripe JS (made by Stripe, one of the biggest --if not the biggest-- payment processor in the world!) and we are even doing test payment transactions to my sandbox account in Stripe!
+This is also built using Stripe JS (made by Stripe, one of the biggest --if not the biggest-- payment processor in the world!) and I'm even doing test payment transactions to my sandbox account in Stripe!

-We are storing only the last 4 digits of the credit cards entered for security reasons, and it's important to mention that due to the PCI Compliance it is NOT advised to store the CVV, and you guessed it, we are not storing it!
+I'm storing only the last 4 digits of the credit cards entered for security reasons, and it's important to mention that due to the PCI Compliance it is NOT advised to store the CVV, and you guessed it, I'm not storing it!

-There is a nice trend right now with WebApps focusing on minimalistic design, fun and pretty icons, simplicity, high-performance and using powerful frameworks, in this case, we are using Symfony 4, which is just...
+There is a nice trend going on right now with WebApps focusing on minimalistic design, fun/cute icons, simplicity, high-performance and using powerful frameworks, in this case, I'm using Symfony 4, which is just...
 Awesome.

-Also, I've built a REST API that expects a get request and returns objects in JSON format that represent all the donations made.
-I've added an example using an AJAX call in order to show the JSON information obtained from this Webservice.
+I've built a REST API here that expects a get request and returns a JSON object that contains all the donations that have been made until then.
+I've added an example using an AJAX showing how to call it in order to obtajin the JSON structure from this Webservice.

-There is also a log function there, that stores in a .txt the IP and DateTime of all users after when trying to log-in (doesn't matter if it's successful or not)
+There is also a log function there, it stores in a .txt the IP and DateTime of all users that try to log-in (I'm storing everyone, people that authenticate correctly and people that don't; in order to keep track of things).

 **Built with**
 * PHP 7